Background

 Surgical neck + lesser tuberosity

-Surgical neck + GT + LT
+Surgical neck + greater tuberosity + lesser tuberosity

 Fracture dislocations